kailight/bluebite/README.md

 ## Developer Notes

 I am not a React developer, I used Vue on 90% of my projects.
-I dislike React because of JSX
+I dislike React mostly because of the development takes 2-3x time than in Vue.

+That is to rather poor architectural design decisions such as

+* JSX, that pretends to be HTML while it's not, doesn't let simple conditional statements (mixing concepts)
+* Css modules that enable CSS-in-JS (again, mixing concepts)...
+* Shadow Dom making it slow
+* Being more hard to configure and/or hack

 In Vue I use PUG as HTML preprocessor and Stylus as CSS preprocessor, so I can write CSS way faster while using advanced features.